kcech/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 |universal_viewer_190_005.png|

 You may also click the bottom-right corner icon |universal_viewer_190_006.png|
-and get a page with more bigger detail.
+and get a page with bigger detail.
 The URL of this page is shareable, i.e. it is possible to send it by email.

 |universal_viewer_190_007.png|